Hammertime-Kassel/htks/README.md

   -
     name: ""
     value: ""
-available: true # `true` if the equipment is available, `false` if not
-status: "" # possible values: "okay" => equipment is available and functional, "limited" => equipment is available but limited in functionality, "broken" => equipment is broken and cannot be used, "repairing" => the equipment is being repaired and cannot be used
+status: "" # possible values: "planned" => equipment is not available yet; "okay" => equipment is available and functional; "limited" => equipment is available but limited in functionality; "broken" => equipment is broken and cannot be used; "repairing" => the equipment is being repaired and cannot be used
 additional_status_text: "" # (optional) an additional note that will be displayed beneath the status
 images: # (optional) list of images of the equipment. images needs to be placed in the `/images/areas/<area_id>/<equipment_id>/` folder
   - original: "" # original, bigger image. needs to be placed in the `/images/areas/<area_id>/<equipment_id>/original` folder